 The middle school curriculum is designed to give students the skills they need to be successful contributors to our communities.
 Interdisciplinary teaching, a cornerstone of the team approach, gives learning a greater sense of relevance and meaning by providing connections between subjects.
-In addition to core subjects, middle school students study world languages and technology.
+In addition to core subjects, middle school students study world languages, art, and technology.

 Advice and mentoring

 The middle school provides class meeting time for teachers and students to discuss academic concerns, anti-bullying practices and responsible behavior, as well as problem-solving methods to foster strong student decision-making skills.
-GHMS also implements WEB (Where Everyone Belongs), pairing eighth-grade mentors with incoming seventh-graders to ease the transition to middle school.
+GGHMS also implements WEB (Where Everyone Belongs), pairing eighth-grade mentors with incoming seventh-graders to ease the transition to middle school.
 WEB leaders receive comprehensive training prior to the start of each school year.
 The middle school also has its own dedicated home school visitor.

-GHMS offers a variety of extracurricular activities, including 13 sports teams.
-Middle school students can also participate in the school play, Technology Student Association and community service groups, as well as band, chorus, and orchestra.
+GGHMS offers a variety of extracurricular activities, including 12 sports teams.
+Middle school students can also participate in the school play, Technology Student Association (TSA), community service groups, as well as band, chorus, and orchestra.
 There is also a diverse offering of clubs catering to a variety of student interests.

 Hands-on instructional practices are key to many learning opportunities at the middle school.
 All students receive a laptop for use during the school year, and teachers utitlize various 1:1 learning technologies and strategies.
 Students also enjoy modern equipment in tech classes and digital experimentation equipment in science labs.
 The middle school also features a student-run television studio.
 Learning opportunities extend beyond the classroom setting to include an interdisciplinary experience at Cape Henlopen, Del., and a joint science fair with the CV High School.